IAmRiteshKoushik/portfolio/src/content/blog/ai-changed-the-way-we-build-software/index.md

 would mostly lead to an error or misbehaving configurations because you don't exactly know what you want and how certain configs collide with each other.

-There is no general specific as configurations are specific to the tool.
+There is no general specification as configurations are specific to the tool.
 But that being said, grabbing an existing config from an open-source codebase and asking the LLM to explain it line by line is quite helpful.